 I tested different eyepiece combinations with the Leitz Dialux-II and Laborlux-12.
 For example, with Leitz NPL Fluotar objectives on the Laborlux-12 I get good results with an eyepiece that is composed from the parts of 3 different eyepieces: a Leitz 6x field lens, the metal barrel of an Olympus 5x eyepiece and the eye lens of a Periplan 10x eyepiece.
 Quite exotic, but it works well with NPL-Fluotar objectives.
 With the the Leitz EF achromats this combination produces slightly more chromatic aberration.
 The combination of an Olympus 5x barrel with both lenses of a Leitz Periplan GF10x also works well for both EF achromats and NPL Fluotars but the part of the field of view that is captured will be smaller.

-Dracaena epidermis photographed with Leitz Fluotar 25/0.55 and hybrid Leitz6x-Olympus5x-Periplan10x eyepiece.
+Dracaena epidermis photographed with Leitz Fluotar 25/0.55 and hybrid eyepiece L6-Oly5-PeriGF10.
 Microscope: Leitz Laborlux-12.
 Camera: Canon 600D, uncropped image.

 One of the most recent and best combinations that I have tested sofar consisted of the field lens and eye lens of an older version Leitz Periplan 8x eyepiece, screwed onto the barrel of an Olympus 5x eyepiece.
 This hybrid eyepiece worked well with all Leitz 160 mm and 170 mm planachromats, NPL Fluotars and planapochromats that I tested, both on the Leitz Laborlux-12 and the Leitz Dialux-II.
 Several achromats, planachromats, NPL Fluotars and planapochromats were tested.
 With this hybrid eyepiece, the image of the camera was 100% parfocal with the visual image.
 There was no significant pincushion distortion detected.

-Stage micrometer photographed with hybrid Leitz Periplan 8x/Olympus 5x eyepiece.
+Stage micrometer photographed with hybrid Peri8-Oly5-Peri8 eyepiece.
 Upper image: Leitz Plan 25/0.50.
 Lower image: Leitz Pl Apo 25/0.65.
 Camera: Canon 600D.

-Stage micrometer photographed with Leitz EF 25/0.50 and hybrid eyepiece.
+Stage micrometer photographed with Leitz EF 25/0.50 and hybrid eyepiece L6-Oly5-Peri10.
 Camera: Canon 600D connected to the Leitz Laborlux-12.

-The normal achromats with low magnifications (4x and 10x) without plan correction are overcompensated, which leads to chromatic aberration.
+I exchanged the eye lens of an unbranded 5x eyepiece (belonging to a Euromex horseshoe stand) with an Olympus P7x eye lens.
+It turned out to be a great find.
+This combination worked very well with most Olympus objectives of 37 mm parfocal lenght.
+There is no pincushion distortion.
+Good results (both with Canon 600D and Olympus PEN E-PL1 camera) were achieved with planachromats 10/0.25, 20/0.40, 40/0.65 and achromats 40/0.65 en 60/0.80.
+Only the 100/1.25 achromat gave lesser results but fortunately this objective is not so populair among many microscopists.
+The normal achromats with low magnifications (4x and 10x) are being overcompensated, which leads to chromatic aberration.
 This is because the hybrid eyepiece contains the eye lens of a compensating P7x eyepiece.
 This over-correction is no different with the afocal method: here too, for Olympus 37 mm achromats 10x or less, non-compensating eyepieces must be used.
-The following hybrid eyepiece worked well for the low power achromats: the eye lens of an unbranded 6x eyepiece (Euromex) was replaced by a 10x eye lens.
+The following hybrid eyepiece worked well for the low power achromats: of an unbranded 6x eyepiece (Euromex), the eye lens was replaced by an unbranded 10x (also Euromex) eye lens.